-In accordance with Condition 5 of Schedule 4, DPIE must be notified in writing to compliance@planning.nsw.gov.au immediately after AIE becomes aware of an incident on site.
+In accordance with Condition 5 of Schedule 4, DP&E must be notified in writing via the Department's Major Projects Website immediately after AIE becomes aware of an incident on site.

-Additional details regarding notifiable incidents and procedures are outlined in the Project's Stage 2A EMS.
+Additional details regarding notifiable incidents and procedures are outlined in the Project's Stage 2A and Stage 2B EMS.